 This piece is the first of a series showing people struggling with the Kafkka-esque absurdities of modern healthcare.
 It is written anonymously.
-If you’d like to share your story, you can do so on the Share Your Story page. — David Healy
+If you’d like to share your story, please contact us. — David Healy

 A little over two years ago my daughter’s partner was killed in a tragic accident while in the company of my son.
 Naturally, this caused terrible grief and sadness for both families.
 Our family doctor counseled Petra to immerse herself in her work, read, walk, and be assured that time would gradually soften her pain.
 He prescribed some sleeping pills to help her get to sleep.